AuroraPolaire/food-delivery-app/README.md

 - Rapid API (TheMealDB) is used to fetch products.
 - Sent data is stored in mockapi.io app and is shown in console.
+- Form has validation.

 # Test App 'Food Delivery'

 - App has routing : Shops page and shopping cart page.
 - You can choose a shop to order food.
 - You can add items to your cart, edit the amount and see the total sum.
-- You can leave your order.
+- You can send your order.

 ## Demo